-Pink Boost Goddess, developed by California-based cannabis flower brand Flow Kana, is one of the specialized strains to emerge from the recent hype surrounding THCV.
-Unveiled in July 2019, Flow Kana says Pink Boost Goddess contains 4.24 percent THCV along with 18.7 percent THC, making it ideal for reducing anxiety and suppressing appetite.
+Pink Boost Goddess, developed by Emerald Spirit Botanicals and released by California-based cannabis flower brand Flow Kana, is one of the specialized strains to emerge from the hype surrounding THCV.
+Unveiled in July 2019, Flow Kana says Pink Boost Goddess contains 4.24% THCV along with 18.7% THC.
 Flow Kana grows its high-THCV cultivar outdoors to increase sun exposure and stimulate THCV production.

-Pineapple Purps is as rare as its genetics are esoteric.
-A cross between Pineapple, Skunk #1 (another high-THCV strain) and Cheese, Pineapple Purps has been dubbed a “super sativa” on account of its energetic, euphoric and low-anxiety effects.
-Those strong sativa genetics also mean Pineapple Purps has a very high THCV profile, with some lab results measuring the cannabinoid at 4 percent of the flower's dry weight.
+A cross between Pineapple, Skunk #1 (another high-THCV strain), and Cheese, Pineapple Purps has been dubbed a “super sativa” on account of its energetic, euphoric, and low-anxiety effects.
+Those strong sativa genetics also mean Pineapple Purps has a very high THCV profile, with some lab results measuring the cannabinoid at 4% of the flower's dry weight.

-Earthy and sweetly citrusy, this high-THCV strain is one you should definitely know about in case you're lucky enough to come across it.
+Earthy and sweetly citrusy, this high-THCV strain is one you should know about if you're lucky enough to come across it.

 Jack the Ripper's storied lineage is one breeders and growers love to recount, but producing a strain rich in THCV wasn't the goal Subcool The Dank (formerly TGA Subcool) had in mind when the idea occurred to cross a Jack Cleaner female with a Space Queen male.
 Instead, the plan was to breed a fast-acting Haze strain with extreme THC content.
 But the results speak for themselves: Jack the Ripper consistently weighs in at 5% THCV or higher, with THC content that ranges from around 15-25%.